Advertising Regulation Frequently Asked Questions (FAQ)

 - A registered principal does not need to approve any retail communication that has already been filed with FINRA and that FINRA has deemed consistent with applicable standards, provided the communication has not been materially altered.

-In addition, prior to use, approval is not required if a firm supervises and reviews the following types of retail communications in the same manner as correspondence pursuant to NASD Rule 3010(d):
+In addition, prior to use, approval is not required if a firm supervises and reviews the following types of retail communications in the same manner as correspondence pursuant to FINRA Rule 3110(b) and 3110 Supplementary Material .06 through .09:

-- any retail communication that does not make any financial or investment recommendation or otherwise promote a product or service of the member, including communications excepted from the definition of research reports; or
+- any retail communication that does not make any financial or investment recommendation or otherwise promote a product or service of the member.

 - any retail communication that is posted on an online interactive electronic forum.